ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 ## Modules

-Elektra's core can be compiled with a C compiler conforming to the ISO/IEC 9899:1999 standard:
+Elektra’s core can be compiled with a C compiler conforming to the ISO/IEC 9899:1999 standard:

 - One line comments,